 - How long does shock loss last?

-Shedding of hair grafts after a hair transplant can be noticed anywhere between 1-5 weeks after the hair restoration surgery.
+Shedding of grafts after a hair transplant can be noticed anywhere between 1-5 weeks post op surgery.
 Patients are often alarmed by the continued loss of hair; however, shock loss does not last for more than four months.
 After 4 months of the surgery, the patient can witness the sprouting of new hairs; although new hairs take a long time to grow out to their density.
 Shock loss is an unavoidable process, but it is temporary

 - Can one go bald again after a hair transplant?

-Hair transplant is considered as the best solution to cure baldness.
-It is a permanent solution with a high success rate, but hair loss is a natural process and there are possibilities that with the passing time, the hair follicles will start thinning, but they will produce many hairs that will last for the rest of the life.
-If the hairs keep thinning continuously, the hairline will not recede following the previous pattern of natural hair loss.
+The procedure is considered as the best solution to cure baldness.
+It is a permanent solution with a high success rate, but hair loss is a natural process and there are possibilities that with the passing time, the follicles will start thinning, but they will produce many hairs that will last for the rest of the life.
+If these keep thinning continuously, the hairline will not recede following the previous pattern of natural hair loss.

 - When can I touch transplanted hair?

-Next day after the surgery, doctors advise the patient to wash the hair in order to remove remaining blood.
-Beginning 2 3 days of the surgery, the patient can touch hairs gently with finger tips while washing the head.
+Next day after the surgery, doctors advise the patient to wash the head in order to remove remaining blood.
+Beginning 2 3 days of the surgery, the patient can touch gently with finger tips while washing the head.
 In the first month, touching, rubbing and scratching are strictly prohibited because it can cause infection and worsen the swelling.
-It can also disturb the new placed hairs, which can result in bad hair transplant.
+It can also disturb the new placed grafts, which can result in bad result.
 After one month, the patient can touch hairs easily, but rubbing and scratching should be avoided till the new hairs start growing.

 Transplanted hair fall out is a normal part of the hair restoration process and is not indicative of any permanent damage to the new hairs.
 It is a little long during, but it is unavoidable though it is temporary.
 Some over the counter drugs are used in minimizing the hair loss after the surgery.
 Natural healing process is slow so that the new hair takes time to grow and mature.